 Chantell is responsible for developing and implementing SportsAid's fundraising strategy to generate income to support young athletes.
 She joined in 2019 and previously worked at the East End Community Foundation, LandAid and the Charities Aid Foundation.

 Graham joined SportsAid in 2005 having previously worked at Saracens Rugby Club and the Tour of Britain.
 He is responsible for the charity's corporate partnerships and fundraising, and marketing and promotional initiatives with SportsAid's alumni.

-Jan joined the team in 2005 and works primarily on finance and administration for SportsAid and the Talented Athlete Scholarship Scheme (TASS).
+Jan joined the team in 2005 and works primarily on finance and administration for SportsAid and the Sport England Talented Athlete Scholarship Scheme (TASS).
 She is a Lead Equality Officer for SportsAid and helps support the delivery of events for the charity.

-Richard joined SportsAid from Kick It Out, football's equality and inclusion organisation, in 2015 to manage the charity's communications including its website, social media platforms, newsletters, branding, publicity and content.
+Richard joined SportsAid from Kick It Out, football's equality and inclusion organisation, in 2015.
+He manages all of the charity's communications including its website, social media platforms, newsletters, branding, public relations and marketing materials.

-Tim has more than 15 years of experience of working in sports management.
-He joined SportsAid in 2004 after a seven-year spell as managing director at Saracens Rugby Club.
-Tim's role as chief executive is to lead the team and the charity in helping talented young sports people.
+Tim has more than 25 years of experience of working in sports management.
+He joined SportsAid in 2004 after a long spell as Managing Director at Saracens Rugby Club.
+Tim's role is to lead the team and the charity in helping talented young sports people.